csvl/SEMA/README.md

 * `ctimeout` : Timeout for gspan classifier (default : 3sec)
 * `biggest_subgraph` : Biggest subgraph used with gspan (default : 5)
 * `nthread` : Number of thread used (default : max)
-* `families`: Families considered (default : ['bancteian','delf','FeakerStealer','gandcrab','ircbot','lamer','nitol','RedLineStealer','sfone','sillyp2p','simbot','Sodinokibi','sytro','upatre','wabot','RemcosRAT'])"
+* `families`: Families considered
 * `epoch` : Only for deep learning model: number of epoch (default : 5)

+Experiments purpose arguments:
 * `sepoch` : Only for deep learning model: starting epoch (default : 1)
 * `data_scale` : Only for deep learning model: data scale value (default: 0.9)
 * `vector_size` : Only for deep learning model: Size of the vector used (default: 4)
 * `batch_size` : Only for deep learning model: batch size for the model(default: 1)
-* `smodel` : Only for deep learning model: Share model type, 1 partly aggregation (client do not have necessary the same family samples) and 0 fully aggregation (default: 0)